timalo/PWP_Project/README.md

 Database can be setup and populated with a few sample games, decks and players by running the db_populate.py (python3 db_populate.py)

 ## Testing
-Tests are in a single file: "resource_test.py"
+Tests are located in a single file: "resource_test.py"

 Tests and coverage report can be run with the command: "pytest --cov-report term-missing --cov=app"